zaphosting/docs/docs/dayz-mods.md

 ---
-id: arma3-mods
+id: dayz-mods
 title: Installation of Mods
-description: Information on installing mods on your Arma 3 game server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on installing mods on your DayZ game server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Install Mods
 ---